Discord’s game store and subscription service launch worldwide

 The Discord store is going live for everyone today.
-After launching into a limited test in August, Discord is giving everyone a chance to use its big new features.
-The store will sell curated list of games.
-But Discord is also getting a library-management tool, and the $10-per-month Nitro game-subscription service.
+After launching into a limited test in August, Discord is opening up its big new features.
+The store will sell select list of games.
+But Discord is also getting a library-management tool and the $10-per-month Nitro game-subscription service.

 Over the last three years, Discord has grown into the hangout destination for PC gamers.
 It enables players to create their own servers that they control and have ownership over.
 You can then use these digital gathering spots to chat or to communicate through voice in online multiplayer games.
 By providing a simple solution for those tasks, Discord has attracted more than 150 million registered users.
 And now the company is looking for a way to generate some serious revenue from that audience.
 That’s where the store comes in.